TurboWarp/translations/CONTRIBUTING.md

  - You must have a GitHub account.
 Note that the GitHub ToS says you must be 13 years old.
  - You must be fluent in both English and another language (or even multiple languages).
  - Each language must already be [part of Scratch](https://github.com/TurboWarp/translations/blob/master/languages.md#readme).
- - This isn't expected to be a large time commitment.
-The initial translation for new languages might take ~20 minutes.
-The recurring time commitment shouldn't more than a few minutes per week.
+ - The initial translation for new languages might take ~30 minutes.
+Please check occasionally (once a week is enough) to translate any newly added strings.
+This isn't expected to be a large time commitment.
+Don't lose sleep over this.

 ### Request to join